-- has a bleeding disorder (for example haemophilia, in which the child's blood does not clot properly), or - has had a fit not caused by fever then speak to your doctor, practice nurse or health visitor before your child has any immunisation.
+- has a bleeding disorder (for example haemophilia, where their blood does not clot properly), or - · has had a fit not caused by fever, speak to your doctor, practice nurse or health visitor before your child has any vaccination.

 My baby was born early.
 When should premature babies have their vaccine?